 We agree that Tunisia will have a hard time reaching the second round, and will go one further by predicting that they will finish last in their group behind Panama.
 The side simply does not have the star power to rival their European opponents, and we feel first-timers Panama will get a win against them in their dead-rubber matchup.

-Tunisia Squad & Key Players
+Tunisia's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Tunisian team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Tunisian team and who we think will play a big part in the competition.

 Youssef Msakni (Winger / Forward)

-The Tunisian Number 7 is a big goal scoring threat from the left; he has already notched up 14 for his country and 132 in total in his senior career.
+Tunisian Number 7 is a big goal-scoring threat from the left; he has already notched up 14 for his country and 132 in total in his senior career.
 He managed a hat trick in the final round of qualification against Guinea, helping his side progress to the World Cup, and is also known for his ability to assist whoever is playing in the conventional striker role.

 Aymen Mathlouthi (Goalkeeper)

-The captain of the side is one of the most experienced players in the Tunisian lineup, and rated by some as one of the best African goalkeepers of all time.
+The captain of the side is one of the most experienced players in the Tunisian lineup and rated by some as one of the best African goalkeepers of all time.
 Known for being just as good with his feet as the outfield players, Mathlouthi's distribution from the back is a plus.
 He has made 278 appearances for Tunisian club side Etoile Sportive du Sahel, whom he also captains.